htwangtw/nixtract/README.md

 ### Working with single ROI masks

-`niimasker` lets you work with a binary mask such that non-zero values represent a single region of interest mask.
+`nixtract` lets you work with a binary mask such that non-zero values represent a single region of interest mask.
 Here, you can pass `--as_voxels` in the CLI or set `"as_voxels: true"` in your configuration file if you wish to extract the timeseries of every voxel within the region (otherwise the mean timeseries is extracted).
 This is useful for analyses such as ROI analysis or performing multivariate pattern analyses.
 A minimal example `config.json`:

 ```JSON
 {